-A durable inflatable kayak that doesn’t leak and has plenty of room for accessories, including extra D-rings and a mount for a trolling motor.
+A durable and sturdy inflatable kayak that doesn’t leak and has plenty of room for accessories, including extra D-rings and a mount for a trolling motor.
 Skilled kayakers can surf launch without trouble.
 Inflates quickly and holds air well.

 There is a distinct difference between the traditional, sit-in sport kayak and most fishing kayaks.

 Fewer attachment points for gear

 Fishing kayaks are a fairly new variation on the traditional kayak, but they have gained a devoted following.
 The first purpose-built designs appeared on the West Coast in the 1970s, spearheaded by pioneers like Tim Nemier.
 These kayaks were developed by fishermen for fishermen, with the goal of getting onto the water quickly with all the necessary gear to catch fish.
 Fishing kayaks are made of a variety of materials.
 They even come in inflatable and folding varieties.
 Their prices vary widely, and, of course, you get what you pay for in most cases.

 Many are small enough to fit on a vehicle’s top rack or be strapped into a truck bed, unlike bass boats or other lightweight motorcraft that must be towed on a trailer to a put-in location.